 When you copy-paste text within Nisus Writer or from an external source (like an email, Microsoft Word, etc) that text may be explicitly marked as US English.
 This language would take precedence over any language you otherwise have applied in your document.
 You could work around this by pasting as "text only" if other formatting is also not important to you, or by changing the language of the text after you paste it.

 If you are pasting text from an external source it's also possible the text has no language applied.
 In this case Nisus Writer will assume the text should have the primary system language applied.
 Most Macs ship with generic "English" set as the system language, which Nisus Writer assumes is US English.
 Here's how to change the system language:

 1. Open your OSX system preferences.

-2. Switch to the "Language & Text" section.
+2. Switch to the "Language & Region" section.

-4. Rearrange the list of languages (by drag and drop) so that your favorite language is at the very top:
+3. Rearrange the list of preferred languages (by drag and drop) so that your favorite language is at the very top:

 Please note that you'll have to restart Nisus Writer before any changes in your system preferences take effect.